kevdogg/SSH-Certificates/README.md

     ssh-keygen -h -s CA -n LIST-OF-PRINCIPALS -I ID -V +52w -z <SERIAL_NUMBER> KEYFILE.pub

 <p>
-  -h - Indicates this is a Host Key to be signed (Client keys don't have this flag) -s - This is the private SSH CA key file
+  -h - Indicates this is a Host Key to be signed (Client keys don't have this flag)<BR />
+  -s - This is the private SSH CA key file
   -I  ID - short, human-readable description of the certificate (Optional) -V +52w - This (optional) flag gives an expiration date of the Host's SSH Certificate.
 52w is used as an example